 What is Gum Disease?

-Gum disease arises first through gingivitis, or gum inflammation that is caused by bacteria on the gum line.
+Gum disease arises first through gingivitis or gum inflammation that is caused by bacteria on the gum line.
 The bacteria move deeper into your gums to create pockets around your tooth roots.
 As a result, teeth could loosen or fall out.
-Symptoms of periodontis include gum redness and bleeding when brushing and flossing.
+Symptoms of periodontitis include gum redness and bleeding when brushing and flossing.
 In addition, you can feel tooth sensitivity and suffer from chronic bad breath.
 Gum disease could also impact your overall health by increasing your risk for heart attack, stroke, and other heart problems.
-In addition, restorative options may be needed after gum treatment.
+In addition, restorative dental options may be needed after gum treatment.
 Learn about the options our office offers patients below:

 Moderate to advanced cases of periodontitis are treated with surgery.
 A gingivectomy is used to remove severely diseased tissue.
 A tissue graft is often used in conjunction with a gingivectomy.
 Dr. Ahlbrecht restores gum recession at the gum line by using patient or donor tissue.
 A tissue graft prevents increased tooth sensitivity, protects teeth, and improves the appearance of your smile.

 Our professionals recommend non-surgical laser treatment for some dental cases.
 Scaling and root planing are common periodontal options used in tandem.
 A laser is used to remove diseased tissue and any remaining bacteria.
 Dr. Ahlbrecht will then smooth down the dental roots.
 Following this process, your gums can reattach to dental roots.